Bob-YsPan/hackerskeyboard/README-en.md

 - **For tablet users**, enable the `Full 5-row Layout` for the best Zhuyin typing experience!
   ![full-layout](full1.png)
 - **For small-screen devices**, consider using the `Compact 5-row Layout` and enable the `Popup Mini Keyboard` setting.
 By long-pressing the `;` key, you can enter the `-` symbol for the `ㄦ` Zhuyin.
-  (Alternatively, you can activate an additional sixth row input using the *spacebar swipe-down gesture*!)
+  (Alternatively, you can activate an additional sixth row input using the *spacebar swipe-up gesture*!)
   ![compat-layout-1](compat2.jpg)
   ![compat-layout-2](compat3.jpg)